github722105/CourseProject_GettingAndCleaningData/CodeBook.md

 5 STANDING

 Such transformation to descriptive activity name is made possible by using the information stored in activity_labels dataset:
-> activity_labels

   V1                 V2
-1  1            WALKING
+   1            WALKING
-2  2   WALKING_UPSTAIRS
+   2   WALKING_UPSTAIRS
-3  3 WALKING_DOWNSTAIRS
+   3 WALKING_DOWNSTAIRS
-4  4            SITTING
+   4            SITTING
-5  5           STANDING
+   5           STANDING
-6  6             LAYING
+   6             LAYING

-Similary, information on subject_test and subject_train were combined in subject_merged that has 10299 observations also like the two merged files mentioned above, namely, X_merged and y_merged:
+Similary, information on subject_test and subject_train were combined in subject_merged that has 10299 observations also like the two merged files mentioned above, namely, X_merged and y_merged.
-> str(subject_merged)
-'data.frame':	10299 obs. of  1 variable:
- $ Subject: int  1 1 1 1 1 1 1 1 1 1 ...

 X_mean_or_std, y_merged and subject_merged are further combined columnwise in data_final which contains a total of 68 variables and, needless to say, 10299 observations:

-> str(data_final)
-'data.frame':	10299 obs. of  68 variables:
+'data_final':	10299 obs. of  68 variables:
  $ Subject                 : int  1 1 1 1 1 1 1 1 1 1 ...
  $ Activity                : Factor w/ 6 levels "LAYING","SITTING",..: 3 3 3 3 3 3 3 3 3 3 ...
  $ tBodyAccmeanX           : num  0.289 0.278 0.28 0.279 0.277 ...